hyungccho/backbone_material/projects/w7d2-journal.md

 # Journal

-Design a Journal App using a Rails backend and Backbone on the frontend.
+Design a Journal App using Rails on the backend and Backbone on the frontend.
 Try to do this without referring to the tutorial.
-Do the following before getting
+Do the following to get
 started:

 * Add `gem 'backbone-on-rails'` to your Gemfile.